creamdog/JurassicCoffee/README.markdown

 - Compiles .coffee files into .js files
 - Keeps track of .coffee and compiled .js files and only re-compiles when files are added, deleted or changed
+- Keeps track of included files from "#= require" sprockets and re-compiles on changes

 #### web.config